 Can you feel it?
 Wouldn’t it be easier to study with this feeling?

 Next let’s turn to hymn #85, How Firm a Foundation.
 This is a powerful hymn.
 Before we sing this hymn, I would like to share a very special story in connection with it.

 AMANDA SMITH STORY

-If we would memorize these four lines--just four lines--imagine the power we would have in refuting thoughts that are not correct.
+In the 7th verse, If we would memorize these four lines--just four lines--imagine the power we would have in refuting thoughts that are not correct.
 The added power to turn away from sin!
 And youth, if these words were firmly implanted in your minds and hearts, I know they would come forth to rescue you in a moment of decision.
 Think of the strength of these words, ‘I will not, I cannot desert to his foes--I’ll never, no never, no never forsake.’
 Let’s sing the seventh verse with great conviction.
 Don’t forget the repeats.

 Please turn to I Need Thee Every Hour, hymn #98.
 We will sing this a little differently.
 In the October 1991 General Conference, Elder Packer gave a wonderful and timely message.
 He spoke of the jamming of communication systems in times of war and it’s importance in conquering and overtaking a people and their country.
 Then he related this to our day and the battle we are in.
 The adversary uses the same tactics for he is busy jamming our communication powers with the Lord.
 We are surrounded by noise--loud noises.
 We are surrounded by confusion!
 And this is done to keep us from hearing that ‘still small voice.’
 For our Father in Heaven speaks to us quietly and reverently.